Stacked glass payment cards with a bolivar symbol, waterfall, and Venezuelan flag

 Cross-Border and Online Spending

-Online shopping: Amazon (via forwarding services), Netflix ($7-17/month, widely shared), Spotify, and digital services.
-Crypto cards provide international e-commerce access that Venezuelan bank cards increasingly cannot, as VES-denominated credit limits are rendered trivial by inflation.
+Online spending is where crypto cards provide access Venezuelan bank cards cannot.
+Amazon (via forwarding services), Netflix ($7-17/month, widely shared), Spotify, and other digital services require international card payment.
+VES-denominated credit limits on Venezuelan bank cards are rendered trivial by inflation.

 Local Payment Infrastructure

-Zelle has become Venezuela's de facto digital payment system for USD transactions - paradoxically, a US domestic bank transfer app operating as the primary non-cash payment method in a sanctioned country.
 Biopago (government biometric payment system) and Pago Movil (interbank mobile transfer, BCV-regulated) handle VES transactions.
 Patria (government platform) distributes bonos (social welfare payments) in VES.
+These are the bolivar economy rails - functional but denominated in a currency that loses value daily.

 Supported Exchanges & Wallets in Venezuela

-Twelve card vendors are available in Venezuela.
-The stablecoin-first economy (USDT accounts for 80%+ of crypto activity) and informal dollarization make crypto cards a natural extension of how Venezuelans already transact.
+Eleven card vendors are available in Venezuela.
+The stablecoin-first economy - USDT accounts for roughly 80% of crypto activity - and informal dollarization mean crypto cards are not a new behavior here.
+They are the last-mile bridge from an infrastructure Venezuelans already built into the Visa/Mastercard network.

-Crypto.com offers tiered rewards: Midnight Blue (0%, free entry) through Icy (4% + cards with airport lounges at CCS).
-The Icy tier serves the small but real population of Venezuelan professionals earning $2,000+/month.
+Crypto.com offers tiered rewards: Midnight Blue (0%, free entry) through Icy (4% + airport lounge access at CCS Simon Bolivar).
+The Icy tier serves the small but real population of Venezuelan professionals and business owners earning $2,000+/month.

 Not all cards listed may be available in Venezuela.
 Some issuers restrict services due to local regulations.
 Verify availability on the issuer's website before applying.
 See our Affiliate Disclosure.